Passive fundraising is a low-effort way to raise money without intensive event planning, major time commitments, or heavy administrative work.

 Churches and community groups can raise money by charging for parking at their facilities during high-traffic times, such as festivals or other local events.

-If your organization doesn’t own a parking lot, consider partnering with a nearby business or church to share profits during sports games, concerts, or community gatherings.
+If your organization's location doesn't have a parking lot, consider partnering with a nearby business or church to share profits during sports games, concerts, or community gatherings.

 There are endless ways to get creative with this passive fundraising idea.
 And once a system is in place, there's minimal ongoing work—just fill in the spaces and collect the funds.

-With this type of passive fundraising, your donors and supporters can opt into groups or clubs with corresponding benefits based on their annual giving level—think free admissions to events, facility tours, or first looks at new products or services as perks for their participation.
+With this type of passive fundraising, your donors and supporters can opt into groups or clubs with corresponding benefits based on their annual giving level.
+Think free admissions to events, facility tours, or first looks at new products or services.

-Building mutually beneficial relationships with donors can foster lifetime loyalty to your cause.
+Building mutually beneficial relationships with donors can also foster lifetime loyalty to your cause.

-Alternatively, if giving societies aren't your organization's thing, you can keep it simple by setting up recurring donations for your supporters.
-By encouraging donors to schedule a monthly, quarterly, or annual gift, you create a steady, predictable revenue stream that can add up to significant impact over time.
+Alternatively, if giving societies aren't a fit for your group, you can keep it simple by setting up a recurring donation system.
+By getting donors to schedule a monthly, quarterly, or annual gift, you create a steady, predictable revenue stream that can add up over time.

 Recurring giving also lowers friction for supporters, as they only need to set up their donation once.
-Highlighting the convenience and the power of their ongoing contributions to motivate supporters to remain engaged for the long haul.
+Highlight the convenience and power of an ongoing contribution to keep supporters engaged for the long haul.

 Set up a text-to-donate campaign to make giving as easy as sending a message.
 Your supporters can text a keyword to a designated mobile number and receive a secure link to donate in seconds.